Contents

 Versatility

-Both of these two printing techniques are highly versatile and can be applicable for printing on clothing, especially on T-shirts.
+Both of these printing techniques are highly versatile and can be applied for printing on clothing, especially on T-shirts.

 Durability